Celebrating Winter Solstice

 Westwood's Winter Solstice Celebration

 On the darkest day of the year - come and share the light with us!
-Westwood Unitarian Congregation will be holding their 26th annual Winter Solstice Celebration.
+Westwood Unitarian Congregation will be holding our 26th annual Winter Solstice Celebration.

 >City Room, Edmonton City Hall